-AR mystery startup Magic Leap looking to raise as much as $1B in new round
+Magic Leap looking to raise as much as $1B in new round that values startup at up to $7B

 New Tesla voluntary recall applies to 11,000 Model X vehicles